Frequently Asked Questions for International Students

-A: The University of California has a common deadline to submit official transcripts and test scores: July 1.
+A: The University of California has common deadlines to submit official transcripts and test scores: July 1 for transcripts, and July 15 for test scores.
 Official transcripts (both high school and collegiate) are only required for those students who accept their offer of admission.
 When requesting official test scores, please use the following codes for our campus: For ACT scores our code is 0460, and for SAT scores, our college code is 4860.

 Q: What is UCSC's policy regarding the use of agents?

 A: UC Santa Cruz does not partner with agents to represent the University or to administer any part of the undergraduate admission application process.
 The engagement of agents or private organizations for the purpose of recruiting or enrolling international students is not endorsed by UC Santa Cruz.
 Agents who may be retained by students to help with the application process are not recognized as representatives of the University and do not have a contractual agreement or partnership to represent UC Santa Cruz.

 UC Santa Cruz expects all applicants to complete their own application materials.
 The use of agent services is not aligned with UC’s Statement on Integrity -- expectations explained as a part of applying for admission to the University.
 For the complete Statement, go to: https://admissions.universityofcalifornia.edu/docs/StatementOfIntegrity.pdf